And greetings to you, music lovers and thrill seekers all across the fruited plain.

 Make your own decisions.

-You want us to assert our free will, you know, and so to me, um, you know, people need to understand that what is your job, which you know, you've taken on and done a fabulous job of informing the public and educating the public, and and they need to stand what their job is.
+And so to me, you know, people need to understand that what is your job, which, you know, you've taken on and done a fabulous job of informing the public and educating the public, and they need to stand what their job is.

 Or I'll be calling you back for a job.

-But you know, I just get frustrated.
+But, you know, I just get frustrated.

 We need to be pushing for the congressional elections.

-We had enough people, we didn't have majority, but we had enough people coupled with um with you and other talk show hosts to get the people motivated, and that's how we stopped the Clinton's health care proposal and and many other things, and how we push Bill Clinton to become more moderate.
+We didn't have a majority, but we had enough people coupled with you and other talk show hosts to get the people motivated.

 So we need to be focused on the congressional elections.

-Um he can't do, you know, the kind of damage in two years that could be done if we hand it to Obama.
+He can't do, you know, the kind of damage in two years that could be done if we hand it to Obama.

-I mean, McCain, the reason for voting for McCain and the reason I'll probably vote for McCain is solely for for foreign policy.
+I mean, McCain, the reason for voting for McCain and the reason I'll probably vote for McCain is solely for foreign policy.

 But if we can limit it to two years, then it may not be total destruction.

-Uh but but there's there's another reason to put in that column.
+But there's another reason to put in that column.

-Let me let me put it that way.
+Let me put it that way.

 And that is taxes.

-If if if and I know this is gonna be contradicted by his support for the cap and trade program, but if and it's a big if.
+If, and I know this is going to be contradicted by his support for the cap and trade program, but if, and it's a big if, but right now he's saying the right thing on taxes.

-Uh and he he doesn't want to raise taxes and he wants to reform the tax code, everybody says that, and that'll never happen.
+He's saying he wants to extend the Bush tax cuts and he doesn't want to raise taxes and he wants to reform the tax code.

-But if if his feet can be held to the fire on the tax question, which of course is a huge if, but he's admitted that economics is not his strong suit.
+But if his feet can be held to the fire on the tax question, which of course is a huge if, but he's admitted that economics is not his strong suit.

-So that's that's a that's a second.
+So that's a second.

-It's gonna be horrible.
+It's going to be horrible.

 Those are the kind of things we can do.

-I understand, you know, where where they're coming from.
+I understand where they're coming from.

-Because there is a vacuum.
+There is a hunger because there is a vacuum.

 There is no conservative leadership, no elected conservative leadership.